 While saving energy is often about taking big measures, it is also about constant improvement efforts.
-In this case, our focus was on reviewing operating times and how their ventilation units could best handle the wide array of circumstances encountered in the exhibition business.
+For the case at Stockholmsmässan (Stockholm International Fairs), Energy Machines' focus was on reviewing peak operation periods and how the property's air handling units could best handle the wide scope of circumstances encountered in the exhibition business.

-In consultation with Leif Dahllöf, property manager for Stockholm International Fairs, Energy Machines initiated the Energy Design process to optimize the energy system for the entire property.
+In consultation with Leif Dahllöf, property manager for Stockholmsmässan, Energy Machines initiated the design process for optimizing the energy system for the entire property.

-Energy Design is based on feasibility studies and energy audits in which a building’s basic needs for heating, cooling and domestic hot water govern the solution.
-In this case, the exhibition operation presented the major challenge in finding a new energy management structure,” informs Leif Dahllöf.
+Energy design is based on feasibility studies and energy audits in which a building’s basic needs for heating, cooling, and domestic hot water dictate the solution for finding a new energy management structure.
+In this case, operation of the exhibition premises presented a unique challenge.

 “One week there are 10,000 people who pour in through huge doors carrying exhibition materials back and forth.
 All the lighting is on and the ventilation is running at full speed.
 One week later the premises are empty and everything drops to a minimum.
-The solution was to reprogram the ventilation unit controllers depending on outdoor temperature and the current operation inside the premises,” Leif tells us.
+The solution was to reprogram the air handling unit controllers to preemptively react to the outdoor temperature and the expected operation inside the premises,” Leif explains.

-The energy audit resulted in a five-year plan, to be revised annually for the best results.
-The audit’s focus is on sustainable solutions that reuse renewable energy — as opposed to traditional solutions like district heating, district cooling and chillers.
-Leif Dahllöf talks more about the results:
+The energy audit resulted in a five-year plan, revised annually for the continuous optimization of results.
+The audit’s focus is on sustainable solutions that reuse renewable energy — in contrast with traditional solutions like district heating, district cooling, and stand-alone chillers where energy tends to be wasted.

 “We have already noted a significant difference in energy consumption.
-On the investments made thus far, payback times have been relatively short.
+On the investments made thus far, payback times have been relatively short,” said Leif.